ana-cozma/blog/content/posts/dapr-certificate-renewal/index.md

 First thing is **configure a Loki data source**.

-I already had this done and setting it up might be another blog post.
+I already had this done and setting it up might be the subject of another blog post.
 But in a nutshell, Loki is a log aggregation system that integrates with Grafana which allows you to ingest and query log data.
 So I just made sure I had a Loki data source configured correctly.

 Next, I created a **create a log query**.